-Locus of control is a psychological principal that refers to the extent to which person feels they are in control of the events that can affect their life, well-being or success.
+Locus of control is a psychological principal that refers to the extent to which a person feels they are in control of the events that can affect their life, well-being or success.
 It is often associated with how a person views what happens to them in life and who is responsible for their successes and failures.
 I recently came across some research on the topic of locus of control that got me wondering about the correlation it may have to first responder safety and risk taking.
 Let’s explore the connection.

 Locus of control

 Everyone has some belief about how much control they have over the things they encounter in life.
-We all know there are things for which we have no control (e.g., the weather) and things for which we have total control (e.g., favor selection for your favorite beverage).
+We all know there are things for which we have no control (e.g., the weather) and things for which we have total control (e.g., the selection for your favorite cold beverage).
 Those are the easy ones.
 But what about the more difficult circumstances in life.
 Who controls your happiness?
 Who controls your income?
 Who controls your attitude?
 Clearly there are people who feel they are personally in control of everything in their lives and people who think they are in control of nothing.

 If you feel you are in control of your situation and the things that happen to you, you are thought to have a strong internal locus of control.
 When you feel someone (or something else) is in control of your situation and the things that happen to you, you are thought to have a strong external locus of control.
 Psychologists caution that it is rare for someone to always feel completely in control or for someone to feel completely out of control.
-Thus it is a continuum that we move along depending on the situation we are facing.
+Thus, it is a continuum that we move along depending on the situation we are facing.

 A first responder’s locus of control